Continuing Education Activity

 Hepatitis C

-Chronic hepatitis C is treated with direct antiviral agents before pregnancy.
+ACOG and the SMFM recommend against doing a cesarean section solely to reduce HCV transmission during pregnancy.
+Chronic HCV is treated with direct antiviral agents before pregnancy.
 The safety profile in pregnancy for women taking direct antiviral agents has not yet been established.
-Direct antiviral agents treatment is mostly deferred until postpartum.[21]
-Currently, there is no immunization for hepatitis C virus-infected mothers and infants.
+Direct antiviral agent treatment is mostly deferred until postpartum.[26]
+Currently, there is no immunization for HCV-infected mothers and infants.
+No contraindication to breastfeeding has been identified in HCV-infected mothers and infants.

 Hepatitis D